eugene-shvarts/covid-maths/README.md

 - causal modeling of interventions on future deaths
 - likelihood of various dominant spread mechanisms
 - degree of asymptomatic spread

+# HMM

+To install and use WebPPL, follow these instructions:

+    cd hmm
+    npm install

+At this point, `webppl` can be found in `node_modules/.bin/webppl`.